-Seoul Halloween stampede survivors recall ‘slow, agonising crush’ - latest
+Toll rises to 156 as Seoul stampede survivors recall ‘slow, agonising crush’ - latest

-Seoul Halloween stampede – latest: Survivors recall ‘slow, agonising crush’ as 154 dead
+Seoul Halloween stampede – latest: Death toll rises to 156 as survivors recall ‘slow, agonising crush’

+South Korean president Yoon Suk Yeol leads nation in mourning Saturday’s disaster

 Seoul stampede: Fire chief shakes as he discusses victims in wake of tragedy

+The death toll from Saturday’s Halloween crush has risen to 156, the South Korean interior ministry says, as president Yoon Suk Yeol and tens of thousands of others paid respects to the dead at special mourning sites.

-An Australian who survived the tragic crush in Seoul paid tribute to his friend who died in the stampede on Saturday night.
+An Australian who survived the crush in Seoul was among those who paid tribute to a friend who died that night.

-In a now deleted TikTok video, Nathan Taverniti spoke of what he called a “slow, agonising crush” that became the country’s worst disaster in years.
+In a now-deleted TikTok video, Nathan Taverniti spoke of what he called a “slow, agonising crush” that became the country’s worst disaster in years.

 Grace Rached, 23, had been holidaying in the South Korean capital and would have turned 24 next week.